-It must be emphasised that there is no sure way to prevent breast cancer!
+It should be emphasized that there is no sure way to prevent breast cancer!
 “There are many factors involved that are beyond our control.
 However, regular aerobic exercise and maintaining your body mass index (BMI) under 25 are recommended, as obesity is associated with increased breast cancer risk.”

 Exercise reduces risk

 Benn adds; “It has been estimated that exercise decreases the risk of developing breast cancer by approximately 42%.
-Exercising post diagnosis and treatment has also been shown to decrease the risk of recurrence.
+Exercise post-diagnosis and treatment have also been shown to decrease the risk of recurrence.
 Studies seem to suggest that aerobic exercise of moderate intensity for about 45 minutes per day could be most beneficial.”

 What Should I Do If I Have Dense Tissue Breasts?